mustafa-sadiq/exploring-academic-world-cs411/README.md

 - Update: Select any faculty from dropdown to read its attributes.
 Update any values and click `Update` to update its record.
 - Delete: Select any faculty from dropdown.
 Click `Delete` to delete its record.

+If you try to enter any value against fk constraints or deleting a fk constraints record, it will show you an error.

 ### Widget 5

 ![Image](static/widget5.png)